terencez127/trinity-vm/README.md

 ## Introduction
 ![Overview] (./overview.jpg)
-The project implements a virtual machine which executs bytecode instructions, and an interperter that accepts code in functional & imperative languages & bytecode as well.
-All the functional & imperative code are first compiled to bytecode before being executed.
+The project implements a virtual machine which executs bytecode instructions, and an interperter that accepts scheme code, simple imperative code and bytecode.
+All the scheme and imperative code are first compiled to bytecode before being executed.

 There are both Java and Scala implementations, note that the Java version's interpretor only supports scheme code.

 ## Current Progress
 ###1.
-Functional Language
+Scheme Interpreter
 * Arthmetic:   (+ 1 2)
 * Boolean:     (< x 10)
 * Definition:  (define var exp)